Privacy Bias in Language Models: A Contextual Integrity-based Auditing Metric: Background and Related Work

-Contrary to predominant accounts of privacy that focus on aspects such as protecting sensitive information types~\cite{ohm2014sensitive}, enforcing access control~\cite{quay2022enhancing} or mandating procedural policies and purposes~\cite{GDPR}, the theory of CI defines privacy as an appropriate flow of information as governed by established societal norms~\cite{CIBook}.
-According to CI, privacy is prima facie violated only when an information flow breaches an established contextual informational norm (aka CI norms or privacy norms), which reflect the values, purposes and function of a given context.
-A CI-based assessment of privacy implication of a system or a service involves two main phases: a) identifying the norm breaching flow using CI and b) examining the breach using the CI heuristic to determine how the novel flow contributes the values and purposes of the context. \\ \textbf{Identifying the norm breaching flow.} The CI framework requires identifying five essential parameters to capture the information flow and the establishes norms in a given context including: \begin{enumerate*}[label=(\roman*)] \item roles or capacities of {\em senders}, {\em subjects}, and {\em recipients} in the context they operate (like professors in an educational context and doctors in the health context); \item the {\em type of information} they share; \item {\em transmitted principle} to state the conditions, for purposes or constraints under which the information flow is conducted. \end{enumerate*} A canonical example below describes a typical interaction between a patient and a doctor.
+Contrary to the predominant accounts of privacy that focus on protecting sensitive information types~\cite{ohm2014sensitive}, enforcing access control~\cite{quay2022enhancing} or mandating procedural policies~\cite{fipps} and limited purposes~\cite{GDPR2016a,pipeda}, the theory of CI defines privacy as the appropriate flow of information governed by established societal privacy norms~\cite{CIBook}.
+CI posits that privacy is {\em prima facie} violated only when an information flow breaches established contextual informational norms (also referred to as CI norms or privacy norms), which reflect the values, purposes, and functions of a given context.

+A CI-based assessment of privacy implication of a system or a service involves two main phases: a) identifying the norm breaching flow using the CI framework and b) examining the breach using the CI heuristic to determine how the novel flow contributes to the values and purposes of the established context.